ethauvin/frankfurter4j/README.md

     .include(dependency("net.thauvin.erik:frankfurter4j:0.9.0"));
 ```

-## Gradle, Maven, etc.
+## Gradle, Maven, etc

-To use with [Gradle](https://gradle.org/), include the following dependency in your build file:
+To use with [Gradle](https://gradle.org/), include the following dependency
+in your build file:

 ```gradle
 repositories {